 Children are aggressive by nature.
 More evolution, I guess.
 But as parents, we have a tendency to discourage aggressive behavior.
 Sometimes we allow kids to channel that aggression into sports, but that comes with a host of emotional baggage.
 Yeah, kids learn about the competitive spirit and sportsmanship, but they are also saddled with that whole winning thing, not to mention the unreasonable expectations of a dad who is living vicariously through his child.

 As a kid, I never got into fights, but I broke a lot of stuff.
 Guitars, model cars, windshields of cars.
 I spent a brief time vandalizing property, though it was minor and didn’t last too long.
 The moment I experienced a full aggression release was at my first hardcore show in college.
 It was 1985, a triple bill with Hellwitch, Agnostic Front and Corrosion of Conformity.
-Holy hellhammer, I was delighted to be skanking and moshing with abandon, but found that, in weird way, the violence was communal and fairly innocuous.
+Holy Hellhammer, I was delighted to be skanking and moshing with abandon but found that, in a weird way, the violence was communal and fairly innocuous.

 I imagine that if children were afforded this kind of release, in a controlled environment, they’d have a much easier time managing aggression in more delicate social settings.
 They do it anyway, wrestling in the front yard, jumping on each other at the public pool, and sometimes bullying their classmates.
 My suspicion is, if those same kids were in a pit together, they may find some common ground, digging the music and the tribal experience of the mosh.